-Sulphuric acid acts corrosive and damages tissue after contact with skin rinse with water, remove and wash wetted clothing after inhalation of acid mist) inhale fresh air after contact with the eyes) rinse under running water for serveral minutes after swallowing) drink a lot of water immediately, and swallow activated carbon Lead-containing battery paste classified as toxic for reproduction after contact with skin clean with water and soap ) seek the advice of a doo ctor.
+Sulphuric acid acts corrosive and damages tissue after contact with skin rinse with water, remove and wash wetted clothing 7.
+Handling and stora after inhalation of acid mist) inhale fresh air Store frost-free under roop prevent short circuits. after contact with the eyes) rinse under running water for serveral minutes Protect plastic housings exposition to direct sun after swallowing) drink a lot of water immediately, and swallow activated carbon radiation.
+Seek agreement with lo authorities in case of lar quantities.
+Lead-containing battery paste classified as toxic for reproduction after contact with skin clean with water and soap If batteries have to be sta storage rooms, it is impe that the instructions for u ) seek the advice of a do ctor. observed.